5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 **NOTE**: The `HPAE`/`HPTE` variable within `_STA` may vary from machine to machine.

 #### If `HPAE/HPTE` does not exist
-On a lot of ThinkPads with Intel CPUs prior to Skylake, `Device HPET` is disabled by different conditions by default, namely `WNTF` and `WXPF`, as shown below (example from a Lenovo T530):
+On a lot of Lenovo ThinkPads with Intel CPUs prior to Skylake, `Device HPET` is disabled by different conditions by default, namely `WNTF` and `WXPF`, as shown below (example from a Lenovo T530):

 ```asl
 Device (HPET)